50 sen note

 The 50 sen note (五十銭紙幣) was a denomination of Japanese yen in six different government issued series from 1872 to 1948 for use in commerce.
 Those in the "Meiji Tsūhō" series are the first modern banknotes issued after Japanese officials studied western culture.
 Counterfeiting eventually became an issue which led to the issuance of "Ōkura-kyō" notes in 1882.
 These were issued as part of a larger series featuring Empress Jingū on the obverse.
 Both of these series of fifty sen notes circulated alongside fifty sen coins until their abolishment in 1899.
 No additional notes were issued for this era as the other four series are tied in some way to the world wars.
 Fifty sen notes returned during the Taishō era in the form of an emergency issue due to a coin shortage and rising silver prices.
 These were issued between 1917 and 1922 before the situation settled enough to resume coinage.
 Silver became an issue again during the Shōwa era in lieu of the Second Sino-Japanese War, which prompted the government to issue "Fuji Sakura" notes in 1938.
 As the war raged on, the notes were changed in design to be more nationalistic.
 The "Yasukuni" series was issued from 1942 to 1945 depicting images related to State Shinto.
 These were allowed to be released again for a final time after the war had ended.
 Fifty sen notes were last issued in 1948 featuring no references to the Emperor.
 Pre-war notes were abolished on August 31, 1948, while the last series continued to circulate until the end of 1953.
-Fifty sen notes are now bought and sold as collectors items depending on condition.
+Fifty sen notes are now bought and sold as collector's items depending on condition.